 Guidelines for the Liturgical Celebration of the Sacrament of Marriage, Province of Michigan, 1999, esp. p.4.
 Huck, Gabe, Preaching About the Mass, Liturgy Training Publications, Archdiocese of Chicago, 1992.
 Lectionary (Introduction), United States Conference of Catholic Bishops.

 Rite of Marriage, Congregation for Divine Worship, National Conference of Catholic Bishops, 1969.
+The Order of Celebrating Matrimony, Congregation for Divine Worship, National Conference of Catholic Bishops, 2016.

 Sacramental Handbook, Diocese of Grand Rapids, 2001.